 [input-spec, output-spec1, output-spec2, …]

 Similarly, each output-spec should describe an output signal from one of the subsystems.
 The lowest level representation is a tuple of the form (subsys_i, out_j, gain).
 The input will be constructed by summing the listed outputs after multiplying by the gain term.
 If the gain term is omitted, it is assumed to be 1.
-If the system has a single output, then the subsystem index subsys_i can be listed as the input-spec.
+If the subsystem index subsys_i is omitted, then all outputs of the subsystem are used.
 If systems and signals are given names, then the form ‘sys.sig’, (‘sys’, ‘sig’) or (‘sys’, ‘sig’, gain) are also recognized, and the special form ‘-sys.sig’ can be used to specify a signal with gain -1.
+Lists, slices, and base namess can also be used, as long as the number of elements for each output spec mataches the input spec.

 If omitted, the interconnect function will attempt to create the interconnection map by connecting all signals with the same base names (ignoring the system name).
 Specifically, for each input signal name in the list of systems, if that signal name corresponds to the output signal in any of the systems, it will be connected to that input (with a summation across all signals if the output name occurs in more than one system).